wegfawefgawefg/te-wst-sd/README.md

 - Speed limitations means for a non compiled language, we're looking at a job queue.
 - The system should be designed to minimize costs.
 (How about development costs, lets avoid the microservices.)
     If we need to scale, we can make a job queue, and have workers later.
+- I'm not really concerned if the server is aws lambda or not.
+It's not that important to me.
+If we dont need a job queue, we don't need lots of microservices.

 ### traps
 - loading the csvs fully into memory